 - Spain – Feeds a lot of the EU.
 The food from Spain is in every European market.

 - Sweden – Open with the great social system, but very dark and cold.

 - The United Kingdom – With Poland a more American style of capitalism rather than the continental social way.
 Pursues an independent path with currency and policy.
-A very important member.
+Update: Brexit.

 There are other countries like Norway and Switzerland that are not on the list.
 They are basically EU nations but do not want to join for one reason or another.
 I think these are rich countries and should join but do not want to help out other countries maybe.
 I am very pro-European unity as it breaks down nationalism and things in the past that caused division.

 The candid list of countries includes Croatia, Macedonia, and Turkey.
 Other possible countries that might join are Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, Iceland.

 The EU, the Euro and the Schengen zone